 so called cassette gearbox that can be swapped easily.
 That is why in

-the GC you can change the gear ratio of each gear by changing the white
+the GC you can change the gear ratio of each gear by changing the values

-The Final Drive is sometimes also referred to as 'the product of all ratios involved' but I prefer to call that the 'Total' or 'Overall' ratio.
+The final drive ratio is the last bit of gearing between your transmission and the driven wheel.
 In our example the Final Drive ratio is the ratio of the final part of the gearing, the ratio between Rear and Front sprocket.
 This is also referred to as 'Secondary Ratio'.

 As a rule of thumb, changing the front sprocket with 1 tooth, amounts to the same effect as changing the rear sprocket with 3 teeth.
 This does not exactly apply to every bike but as a rule of thumb it will do and explains the results in the table below.